Every time you publish a post, you want it to be found on Google more than anything else.

-To make your life easier, I want you to install one simple plugin that will help track your position on Google easier and faster.
-Above all, it works right from your WordPress dashboard so you don’t have to go anywhere.
+To make your life easier, I want you to install one simple plugin that will help you track keyword positions on Google easier and faster.
+Above all, it works right from your WordPress dashboard, so you don’t have to go anywhere.

 The plugin’s name is Squirrly.
 This SEO plugin has an inbuilt Google position tracking feature that works right from your WordPress dashboard without you doing anything.
 I’ve talked about Squirrly months before in my SEO plugins post.

 How To Setup SEO Squirrly Plugin to Track Posts’ Rankings